OpenWaterFoundation/owf-app-infomapper-builder-ng/mkdocs-project/docs/index.md

     mkdocs.yml    # The configuration file.
     docs/
       index.md    # The documentation homepage.
-      ...       # Other markdown pages, images and other files.
+      ...         # Other markdown pages, images and other files. resources/    # Extra resources for the documentation.